 -

 Upgrade the JVM in the environment where CloudBees CI is running.
-The upgrade process varies by system and your preferences (for example, tar ball, package manager, etc.).
+The upgrade process varies by system and your preferences (for example, tar ball, or a package manager).
 Make sure the JVM is the newly updated Java 17.

 -